2mh/europarl-dissect/README.rst

 of synsets or semantic nets -- still considering the local context of the sentence provided.

-It consists of two programs, one for preparing and preprocessing the input data, the other one to calculate the similarity of input material to the semantic space established and show off the candidates.
+The system consists of two programs, one for preparing and preprocessing the input data, the other one to calculate the similarity of input material to the semantic space established and show off the candidates.